This blog is being built along with a blogging framework for the entire Conundrum ecosystem.

 At place a time keeping device that remains visible from .
 Allow that remains at rest relative to , and very near while goes in motion (at an inertial pace) between and .

 At what time does observe reach ?
 If the value is not , but , then , unless .
-The only possible solution that allows for Einstein's additional factor of while allowing the observer in an unchanged state to observe the kinetic effects of observer in motion is that the distance between and must elongate by a factor of .
+The only possible solution that allows for Einstein's additional factor of while requiring that in the coordinate system of the observer who's kinetic state remains unchanged, and that both and agree upon the time at which reaches is that in the coordinate system of .

 For the physics professionals: Yes, this model violates the Lorentz transformations, but it does so while satisfying every single experimental validation of either SR or GR.
 Don't stop reading yet, it's just about to get good.